-Those options are more than enough for a trader to turn the market to his favor creating incredible profit with the power of leverage and the advanced order types.
+These options are more than enough for a trader to turn the market in his favor and make incredible profits with the power of leverage and advanced order types.

 Stop loss, Trailing stop, Take Profit

-Setting and adjusting stop loss, take profit and trailing stop is more than easy on Bybit as they have made it be an intuitive process.
-You can set stop loss and take profit while you set the order itself.
-Adjusting the trailing stop can be done once the position is active which is done from the same place where stop loss and take profit are set.
+Setting and adjusting Stop Loss, Take Profit and Trailing Stop is more than easy for Bybit, as they have made it an intuitive process.
+You can set Stop Loss and Take Profit while setting the order yourself.
+Trailing Stop can be set as soon as the position is active, from the same place where Stop Loss and Take Profit are set.

-Recently Bybit introduced Cross Margin which will be the new default option while trading while isolated margin will stay as a secondary option.
+Recently, Bybit introduced Cross Margin, which will be the new standard option for trading, while isolated margin will remain as a secondary option.

 What is Cross Margin?

-All of the user available balance will be used to cover the liquidity and requirements of all open positions.
+All users’ available balances are used to cover the liquidity and needs of all open positions.

-The Contract size will be determined by the maximum leverage allowed for a particular asset.
-Therefore the system will automatically calculate the required maintenance margin.
-If an open position goes in the wrong way and below the available equity, it will be liquidated.
+The Contract size is determined by the maximum leverage allowed for a given asset.
+The system therefore automatically calculates the required maintenance margin.
+If an open position goes in the wrong direction and below the available equity, it is liquidated.

 What is the difference between Isolated Margin and Cross Margin on Bybit?

-Positions that are open with an Isolated Margin isolate a certain amount from your equity.
-With Isolated Margin, you lose only the amount used to open the position, while Cross Margin will use your available balance for all of your open positions and you can lose all of the balance if not handled properly.
+Positions that are open with an isolated margin use only a certain amount from your equity whereas with Cross Margin your available balance is used for all your open positions, and you may lose all your funds if it not managed properly.

-Bybit is excelling in support and helping materials.
-They offer 24/7 multilingual support and a very extensive and comprehensive FAQ section.
+Bybit is characterized by excellent support and helping materials with a 24/7 multilingual support and a very extensive and comprehensive FAQ section.

-For more serious and personal problems you can contact the support directly through the Zendesk Live Chat found on the bottom right at all times.
+For more serious and personal problems, you can always contact support directly via the Zendesk Live Chat on the lower right.

-We’ve tested the support staff response time and it was almost instant with the agent being a real person and not a bot for automated responses.
-Their support staff is composed of well-trained individuals on a strong KPI (key performance indicator) to keep them motivated and giving their best for the customer’s good at all times.
+We tested the response time of the support staff, and it was almost instantaneous, with the agent being a real person and not a bot providing automated responses.
+The support staff is made up of well-trained people who follow a strong KPI (Key Performance Indicator) to keep them motivated and give their best for the benefit of the customer at all times.

 Are there welcome deposit bonuses on Bybit?

-Bybit is one of the trading platforms that often offers a welcome deposit bonus to new and existing users.
-Some of the welcome bonuses are highly lucrative and this is one of the multiple reasons why Bybit has gained so much traction.
+Bybit is one of the trading platforms that often offers new and existing users a welcome deposit bonus.
+Some of the welcome bonuses are very lucrative, and this is one of the many reasons why Bybit has gained so much traction.

-The affiliate program of Bybit is really rewarding with 40% commission rewards which consist of two levels, on the direct level you get 30% from the trading fees and on level 2 you get 10%.
-At the same time, they also give a 60$ welcoming bonus to support and draw new users towards the platform.
-Once you create an account you get a personal referral code that you can use to build your passive income.
+Bybit’s affiliate program is really rewarding with 40% commission rewards consisting of two levels, on the direct level you get 30% from the trading fees and on level 2 you get 10%.
+At the same time, there is also a welcome bonus of 60 dollars to support new users and draw attention to the platform.
+Once you have created an account, you will receive a personal referral code that you can use to build your passive income.